 Under a hybrid intelligence program, machines could use their intelligence to collect, analyze, and process data received from an organization’s security tools.
 They could then orchestrate the functionality of those tools as a means of coordinating an organization’s ability to identify, detect, and respond to any potential security issues.

 But the human analyst still has a role to play.
-They’re the ones who are ultimately responsible for investigating and responding to security incidents, after all, so they’re the ones who need to relevant context from the machines.
+They’re the ones who are ultimately responsible for investigating and responding to security incidents, and take a proactive stance to threat by hunting.
+After all, they’re the ones who need to relevant context from the machines.
 They’re also the ones who need to reduce complexity at all costs.
 Towards that end, they could provide feedback to help reduce the incidence of false positives generated by the machines.
 This could help them save themselves time and money, all while keeping their organization focused on investigating legitimate security concerns.
 Similarly, they could continue to fine-tune their machines to automate mundane tasks so that they can focus on meaningfully contributing to their employer’s security posture.

 For more information about how hybrid intelligence can help security teams to protect their organizations against AI-powered attacks, check out this recording of a SANS Data Science Lightning Summit I participated in.